ondrolexa/apsg/docs/index.rst

      - Fault
      - The class to store pair of planar and linear features together with sense of movement
+   * - dir2
+     - Direction
+     - A class to represent a 2D direction
    * - cone
      - Cone
      - The class to store cone with given axis, secant line and